BOOKS ARTICLES CV TEACHING

 ECOLOGY, A LATIN AMERICAN REPORT

-This course reviews Latin America from an ecological perspective, integrating texts written both in Colonial and Indigenous languages from the 20th and 20st century.
+This course reviews Latin America from an ecological perspective, integrating texts written both in Colonial and Indigenous languages from the 20th and 21st century.
 Taking off from the modern separation that Western thought has produced between nature and culture (Latour 1993; Descola 2013), this course analyzes and challenges many of the binarisms that followed from that separation: human-animal, rational-sentient, feminine-masculine, subject-object, animated-unanimated.
-Thinking “across” nature and culture, we will explore how contemporary literature and film “from” and “about” Latin America: (1) present cosmovisions that defy the separation between nature and culture; (2) generate novel understanding of natural environments; and (3) propose relevant and diverse interactions between humans, animals, plants and larger environmental actors.
+Thinking “across” nature and culture, we explore how contemporary literature and film “from” and “about” Latin America: (1) present cosmovisions that defy the separation between nature and culture; (2) generate novel understanding of natural environments; and (3) propose relevant and diverse interactions between humans, animals, plants and larger environmental actors.

 ECOPOETRY IN TRANSLATION